 Long-term Debt.
 Amounts outstanding are due at maturity, October 21, 2016.
-We expect to pay the balance of our overnight borrowings of \$6.0 million within one year.
-Interest payable included in this table is based on the interest rate as of December 31, 2011 and assumes all amounts outstanding other than overnight borrowings will not be paid until maturity.
+Interest payable included in this table is based on the interest rate as of March 31, 2012 and assumes all amounts outstanding will not be paid until maturity.

 Operating Leases.
-We rent office space under operating leases expiring on various dates through 2018.
+We rent office space and production equipment under operating leases expiring on various dates through 2018.
 We recognize rent expense on our operating leases that include free rent periods and scheduled rent payments on a straight-line basis from the commencement of the lease.

 Purchase Commitments.
-At December 31, 2011, we had unrecorded commitments under contract of \$22.4 million, which were principally composed of site development and construction of our Jamaican customer service, sales and design support center of approximately \$12.3 million, production and computer equipment purchases of approximately \$6.7 million, and other unrecorded purchase commitments of \$3.4 million.
+At March 31, 2012, we had unrecorded commitments under contract of \$28.0 million, which were principally composed of site development and construction of our Jamaican customer service, sales and design support center of approximately \$12.3 million, production and computer equipment purchases of approximately \$6.6 million, inventory purchases of approximately \$5.8 million and other unrecorded purchase commitments of \$3.3 million.